schlawiner/fu-rpg-frei-und-universell/04-actions.md

 #### FU als Lebenspunkte

-Statt mit einer variablen Anzahl von FU-Punkten beginnt jede Figur mit 3 Punkten.
+Statt einen veränderlichen Vorrat von FU-Punkten zu haben, beginnt jede Figur mit 3 Punkten.
 Sie können ganz normal ausgegeben, aber auch verloren werden, wenn die Figur Schaden an Körper oder Geist nimmt (Verletzungen, Erschöpfung, Furcht, etc).
-In diesem Fall kann FU wieder aufgefüllt werden (zurück auf 3), indem eine Szene (ohne Würfeln) gemeinsam mit einer anderen Figur gespielt wird, die etwas über die Beziehung der beiden zeigt.
+In diesem Fall kannst du FU wieder auffüllen (zurück auf 3), indem du gemeinsam mit einer anderen Figur eine Szene (ohne Würfeln) spielst, die etwas über eure Beziehung zeigt.

 <!-- FU as Health
 Rather than having a varying and changeable number of FU points, every character begins with 3.  ey can be spent as normal, but can also be lost when the character su ers physical or mental stress (injuries, fatigue, fear, etc).
 FU in this instance can be refreshed (brought back up to 3) by roleplaying out a (non-dice rolling) scene with an- other character that reveals something about your relationship.